cerb/cerb.github.io/cloud.md

 Cerb Cloud doesn't require you to modify your own MX records.
 For instance, you can still deliver your company email to Google Apps like usual, while redirecting mail for certain accounts to Cerb Cloud.

-<div id="instant-delivery"></div>

-## How fast is incoming mail delivered into Cerb?

-When mail is received by your redirect mailbox it will be delivered into Cerb instantly (within seconds).
-This enables you to respond more quickly to your customers.

-If you choose to use remote mailboxes instead, new mail will generally be downloaded every few minutes.

 <div id="portals"></div>

-{% comment %}
 ## What is the cost of additional community portals?

 Your subscription provides a certain number of community portals.
 These include SSL certificates.